 - Do keep in mind that you are getting healthy along the way and preventing many other major medical complications.

 - Do take a multivitamin, male fertility supplement or even a prenatal vitamin!
-Order now

 - Consider taking an at-home fertility test to give you more peace of mind.
 Shop for male at-home testing